IsaqueReis/simple-notes/README.md

 # Simple Notes and Tasks (simple-notes)

-A simple Todo List and Notes Web App
+A simple Todo List tracker and Notes Web App

 ## Install the dependencies